Android Tutorial: Writing your own Content provider

 Lifecycle

-But there are two other callback-methods you might want to react to:
+Normally that's just it.
+But there are two other callback methods you might want to react to depending on circumstances:

-1. When your content provider needs to react to changed settings (e.g. the user selected language) you have to implement the onSettingsChanged() method that takes a Configuration object as parameter.
+1. When your content provider needs to react to changed settings (e.g. the user selected language) you have to implement the onConfigurationChanged() method that takes a Configuration object as parameter.

 Configuring your content provider

 As with any component in Android you also have to register your content provider within the AndroidManifest.xml file.
-The next code sample shows a typical example configuration for a content provider.
+The next code sample shows the configuration of the sample content provider.

 <provider